 A parent would reach for this book when their child is beginning to ask questions about why some sports stars look like them and others do not, or when they want to introduce the concept of heritage through the lens of achievement.
 Shayne Lambie provides an accessible gateway into the lives of First Nations cricketers, focusing on their resilience and the pride they carry for their specific cultural groups.
 It is an ideal choice for fostering self-confidence in young readers who may feel like outsiders in their own chosen fields.
 The book uses sport as a bridge to discuss identity and the historical importance of Indigenous peoples in Australia.
 It is perfectly pitched for middle-to-late elementary schoolers, offering a hopeful and empowering look at how talent and perseverance can break down barriers.
 This is a collection of stories about being seen and celebrated for exactly who you are.

 A 9-year-old sports enthusiast who loves statistics but is also starting to notice social dynamics.
-Specifically, it is for the child who needs to see that their background is not a hurdle to greatness, but a source of strength.
+Specifically, it is for the child who will be inspired to see their background as a source of strength and pride.

-Parents should be prepared to discuss the historical context of Indigenous Australians, as the book mentions cultural groups and the history of First Nations people.
-It can be read cold, but a basic understanding of the term 'First Nations' helps.
+Parents should be prepared to discuss the history of discrimination and prejudice faced by Indigenous Australians in sports and other areas of life, as the book touches on these issues.
 A parent might choose this after their child mentions feeling 'different' at a team practice or expresses a lack of role models who share their specific cultural heritage.

 Younger readers (ages 7-8) will focus on the excitement of the sports achievements and the 'cool' factor of the stars.
 Older readers (10-12) will better grasp the nuance of cultural identity and the resilience required to succeed in a historically white-dominated sport.

-Unlike generic sports biographies, this book specifically honors the distinct cultural groups of each athlete, moving beyond a monolithic view of Indigenous identity to celebrate specific First Nations heritage.
+Unlike generic sports biographies, this book specifically honors the distinct cultural groups of each athlete, celebrating their specific First Nations heritage. ```

 This nonfiction collection profiles various Indigenous Australian cricketers, detailing their rise from local communities to international stages.
 It highlights their athletic statistics alongside their cultural affiliations and the specific First Nations groups they represent.